 It is important to note that carotenoids are among the strongest antioxidants.
 These compounds are highly active against both ROSs and FRs.
-Comparing astaxanthin, β-carotene, and
+Comparing astaxanthin, $\beta$ -carotene, and lycopene with other antioxidants (e.g., vitamin C and E),

 Antioxidants: Key Notes